 On March 1st, 1939, the first Continental rolled up the driveway of Edsel’s Florida vacation home.
 It was painted “Eagle Grey” with grey leather trim.
 He sat inside and drove around Palm Beach and Hobe Sound, the conversations of so many meditation sessions in the dark studio now fully come to life.

 It wasn’t long before word spread and Edsel’s contemporaries wanted Edsel’s new car, too.
 He returned to Michigan that spring with orders for 200 more similar vehicles.

 The decision was made to produce the new Continental as a limited run basis as an addition to the Zephyr line.
 Around 400 Continentals were built from October of 1939 to September of 1940 – 54 coupes and 350 Cabriolets.
 They were almost completely handmade – to fit the many custom requests – and offered extensive interior options.
 The cars were advertised as a Zephyr with the “flavor of European boulevards.”

 By 1940, The Continental was its own line, available in coupe and cabriolet.
-Eventually Lincoln would open it’s own Continental division, which would again be absorbed back into Lincoln studio.
-The Continental was sold from 1930 to 1948, 1956 to 1980, and then from 1981 to 2002.
+Eventually, Lincoln would open its own Continental division, which would again be absorbed back into Lincoln studio.
+The Continental was sold from 1940 to 1948, 1956 to 1980, and then from 1981 to 2002.
 The low lines, large windows and sleek frame inspired by Gregorie and Edsel’s love for the ease of an ocean yacht live on in The Lincoln Motor Company vehicles of today.

 The legacy, however… that’s one thing that can be seen in every Lincoln on the road.